-- Initial evaluation should always begin with a comparison with previous exams (MacMahon et al 2017). - Pulmonary nodule risk factors for malignancy include (MacMahon et al 2017): - Nodule size, which is a dominant factor in management approach; - Marginal spiculation, however the threshold for determining its presence has not been defined; - Nodule location, with lung cancers occurring more frequently in the upper lobes and a tendency to occur in the right lung; - Nodule multiplicity, with an increased risk as nodules increase from 1-4, but decreased risk in those with 5 or more; - Nodule growth rate, with a wide range observed depending on morphology and histologic findings; - Presence of emphysema or pulmonary fibrosis; - Age, with risk increasing steadily following each additional decade of life after 40; and - Cigarette use, with a 10- to 35-fold increased risk when compared to non-smokers. - CT examinations performed for evaluation or follow-up on pulmonary nodules should be performed using contiguous ≤ 1.5mm sections to enable accurate characterization and measurement.
-Routine acquisition and archiving of coronal and sagittal reconstructions is recommended, as is the use of low-dose techniques (MacMahon et al 2017). - Nodule diameter is based on the average of the long and short axes obtained on the same axial, sagittal or coronal slice, and rounded to the nearest mm (MacMahon et al 2017). - Nonsolid nodules that grow or develop a solid component are often malignant, prompting further evaluation and/or consideration of resection (Gould et al [ACCP] 2013). - Nodules with diffuse, central, laminated, or popcorn pattern of calcification or macroscopic fat can be considered benign (Callister et al [BTS] 2015; Gould et al [ACCP] 2013). - The CT component of the FDG-PET/CT examination improves anatomical localization and can provide additional growth/morphological information that may strengthen a diagnosis of lung malignancy or raise the possibility of alternative benign diagnoses (Callister et al [BTS] 2015). - On the basis of expert consensus and insights from lung cancer screening experience, the American College of Radiology developed the Lung-RADS as a framework to follow-up and manage pulmonary nodules (ACR Lung-RADS® Version 1.1, 2019; Hammer et al; 2019).
-Other groups advocate the use of volumetric measurements and volume doubling time, while several risk calculators have also been developed to stratify pulmonary nodules (e.g., the Brock
+- Initial evaluation should always begin with a comparison with previous exams (MacMahon et al 2017). - Pulmonary nodule risk factors for malignancy include (Martin et al [ACR] 2023; MacMahon et al 2017): - Nodule size, which is a dominant factor in management approach; - Marginal spiculation, however the threshold for determining its presence has not been defined; - Nodule location, with lung cancers occurring more frequently in the upper lobes and a tendency to occur in the right lung; - Nodule multiplicity, with an increased risk as nodules increase from 1-4, but decreased risk in those with 5 or more; - Nodule growth rate, with a wide range observed depending on morphology and histologic findings; - Presence of emphysema or pulmonary fibrosis; - Age, with risk increasing steadily following each additional decade of life after 40; and - Cigarette use, with a 10- to 35-fold increased risk when compared to non-smokers. - Incidental pulmonary nodules found in patients < 35 years of age are rarely malignant and more likely to represent infection; therefore, management in these patients should be made on a case-by-case basis (Martin et al [ACR] 2023). - CT examinations performed for evaluation or follow-up on pulmonary nodules should be performed using contiguous ≤ 1.5mm sections to enable accurate characterization and measurement.
+Routine acquisition and archiving of coronal and sagittal reconstructions is recommended, as is the use of low-dose techniques (MacMahon et al 2017). - Nodule diameter is based on the average of the long and short axes obtained on the same axial, sagittal or coronal slice, and rounded to the nearest mm (MacMahon et al 2017). - Nonsolid nodules that grow or develop a solid component are often malignant, prompting further evaluation and/or consideration of resection (Gould et al [ACCP] 2013). - Nodules with diffuse, central, laminated, or popcorn pattern of calcification or macroscopic fat can be considered benign (Martin et al [ACR] 2023; Callister et al [BTS] 2015; Gould et al [ACCP] 2013).

+• The CT component of the FDG-PET/CT examination improves anatomical localization and can provide additional growth/morphological information that may strengthen a diagnosis of lung malignancy or raise the possibility of alternative benign diagnoses (Callister et al [BTS] 2015).